adanegbe-amadasun/adanegbeamadasun.github.io/README.md

 **IT Coordinator @ Tri-Phase Group  (June 2021 – April 2022 )**
-- Troubleshooting and maintaining the company server, laptops, and other equipment to ensure minimum downtime.
+- **Server and Equipment Maintenance:** Troubleshoot and maintain servers, laptops, and other equipment to minimize downtime.
-- Ensuring the company server and software are fully functional and with maximum security.
+- **Security Management:** Ensure maximum security and functionality for company servers and software.
-- Maintaining, troubleshooting, and ensuring implementation of company software and programs (Corecon, QuickBooks, Asset Inventory System, GPS Tracking, etc.)
+- **Software Support:** Maintain and troubleshoot company software (e.g., Corecon, QuickBooks, Asset Inventory System, GPS Tracking) and ensure proper implementation.
-- Setting up all new employees with the necessary hardware/software required for their role.
+- **Employee Setup:** Provide new employees with necessary hardware and software for their roles.
-- Performing diagnostic techniques for in house and jobsite
-- Monitoring system and network performance and organize maintenance activities (such as backups, updates, hard drives replacement)
+- **Diagnostics and Performance Monitoring:** Perform diagnostics on-site and in-house, monitor system and network performance, and organize maintenance activities (e.g., backups, updates, hardware replacement).
-- Performing data recovery operations
+- **Data Recovery:** Perform data recovery operations when necessary.
-- Monitoring security and maintenance of computer and network systems
+- **Security Oversight:** Monitor security and maintenance of IT systems.
-- Managing technical vendor relationship Liaising with third-party hardware/software providers to resolve all IT related issues to ensure minimum downtime.
+- **Vendor Management:** Liaise with third-party vendors to resolve IT-related issues efficiently.

 ### Project